Analyzing the influence of graviton fluctuations on the inflationary spectrum with a Kucha\v{r}-Torre clock: Kucha r -Torre clock for the perturbed Bianchi I dynamics

 Since $T$ is a function of a generic coordinate system due to reparametrization, it is clear that the derivative in $\hat{H}^f$ is a functional one.
 The fact that this sector contains only first derivatives in the fluid variables will be of great use for the construction of a time definition from the reference fluid.

-The total WDW constraint, which encodes all the dynamical information for the total wavefunctional $\Psi$, is thus given by:
+The total WDW constraint, which encodes all the dynamical information for the total wave functional $\Psi$, is thus given by:

+where, in analogy with Sec.~\ref{sec3:gravitons-vilenkin}, we are considering within the gravitational sector both the background and its tensor perturbations, playing different roles in the suggested scheme.
 Following the line of thought of the previous sections, a Born-Oppenheimer separation of the dynamics between gravitational and matter variables is performed:

 Note that the reference fluid is part of the quantum matter sector, so that the gravitational wave functional $\psi$ does not depend on it.
-Each sector can then be WKB expanded in the parameter $1/M$ defined by (\ref{2.M}):
+Each sector can then be WKB expanded in the parameter $1/M$ defined by (\ref{2.M})

 where $S_n(\alpha,\beta_\pm,\vkl)$ and $Q_n(\phik,T;\alpha,\beta_\pm,\vkl)$ are complex functions and we neglected terms of order $M^{-2}$ or higher.
+Let us note that here we are allowing for the lowest-order gravitational function $S_0$ to depend also on the graviton degrees of freedom, differently from Sec.~\ref{sec3:gravitons-vilenkin}; however this property will be ruled out during the expansion of the constraint equations, see Eq.~\eqref{5.S0independence}.
 This separation is once again justified by the assumption that matter and gravity live at different energy scales, namely we require again the condition~\eqref{2.energy}.

 The Born-Oppenheimer separation \eqref{4.BO} naturally implies that the matter functions $Q_n(\phik,T;\alpha,\beta_\pm,\vkl)$ are at all orders weakly dependent on the gravitational degrees of freedom, so that an adiabatic condition analogous to \eqref{2.adiab} can be implemented.
 However, it must be modified since in this model the gravitational variables are divided into a set of classical ones $h_C=(\alpha,\beta_\pm)$ and another set of quantum ones $\vkl$; to reflect this difference and highlight the quantum nature of gravitons, Eq.~\eqref{2.adiab} is recast as